Critical Issues in Queer Theory (920Q3A)

 30 credits, Level 7 (Masters)

-Queer theory and/or queer studies, which first emerged in the late 1980s and early 1990s, brings poststructuralist epistemologies and radical political sensibilities to the social, cultural, and historical study of sexuality – and, indeed, the study of eroticism, relationality, and kinship more broadly.
+Queer theory and/or queer studies, which first emerged in the late 1980s and early 1990s, brings poststructuralist epistemologies and radical political sensibilities to the study of sexuality – and, indeed, the study of identity, relationality, and kinship more broadly.

-Throughout this module you will work to build up a theoretical foundation that will allow you to attend in nuanced and informed ways to the politics of sexuality, relationship, and kinship as these politics are manifested and remade in texts and other cultural artefacts.
+Through this module, we will build up a firm foundation in queer theory.
+This will allow us to attend in nuanced and informed ways to the multi-faceted, intersectional politics of gender and sexuality and to move forward in our work in queer studies.

 Contact hours and workload

 This module is approximately 300 hours of work.
 This breaks down into about 24 hours of contact time and about 276 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.

 We regularly review our modules to incorporate student feedback, staff expertise, as well as the latest research and teaching methodology.
 We’re planning to run these modules in the academic year 2022/23.
 However, there may be changes to these modules in response to COVID-19, staff availability, student demand or updates to our curriculum.
 We’ll make sure to let our applicants know of material changes to modules at the earliest opportunity.